DaveRead1976/sitecore-assurance/README.md

-# sitecore-assurance
+# Sitecore Assurance

 ## Summary

 Sitecore Assurance is a test tool for Sitecore CMS sites (versions 7.5 and above).
-It uses the Sitecore Services Client to traverse the content tree and report on the status of pages in the web site.
+It uses the Sitecore Services Client to traverse the content tree and report on the pages in the web site.

-For each page found during the crawl of the Sitecore content tree, a web request is performed and the page status and HTTP status code is reported back to the console.

 Future developments of this tool will enhance the reporting capabilities for integration with an automated site testing process (for example)